 To sell effectively, salespeople need access to a comprehensive analysis that details all the possible points of the competition.
 This analysis should outline who the competition is, their specific strengths and weaknesses, and how your product or service directly compares to these competitors.
-Teaching new salespeople about the competition not only lets them see what they are up against in a selling situation, it can also highlight your own company’s specific strengths and help identify new opportunities.
+Teaching new salespeople about the competition not only lets them see what they are up against in a selling situation, but it can also highlight your company’s specific strengths and help identify new opportunities.

 To effectively represent your product, salespeople need in-depth training on both the product and how to convey the value of your product to prospects.
 Be sure your sales onboarding includes the critical information needed to effectively communicate with prospects, including product features, benefits, pricing, and technical data.
-Introduce new reps to people in the organization to further their product knowledge such as product managers, technical support, and customer service.
+Introduce new reps to people in the organization to further their product knowledge, such as product managers, technical support, and customer service.

 Sales negotiations can be a daunting part of the sales process.
 A salesperson must balance their desire to close the sale with ensuring profitability for the company and supporting the customer’s best interest.
-But the proper training empowers reps to hold their ground and navigate these complex conversations, giving the employee an understanding of how to create a win-win solution for all parties involved in the sale.
+The proper training empowers reps to hold their ground and navigate these complex conversations, giving the employee an understanding of how to create a win-win solution for all parties involved in the sale.